cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-imageLoader.md

 ## Introduction

 Cornerstone **DOES NOT** deal with image loading.
 It delegates image loading to [Image Loaders](../concepts/cornerstone-core/imageLoader.md).
-Cornerstone team have developed commonly used image loaders (`CornerstoneWADOImageLoader` for loading images from wado-compliant dicom servers using `wado-rs` or `wado-uri`, `CornerstoneWebImageLoader` to load web images such as PNG and JPEG and `cornerstone-nifti-image-loader` for loading NIFTI images).
+Cornerstone team have developed commonly used image loaders (`CornerstoneDICOMImageLoader` for loading images from wado-compliant dicom servers using `wado-rs` or `wado-uri`, `CornerstoneWebImageLoader` to load web images such as PNG and JPEG and `cornerstone-nifti-image-loader` for loading NIFTI images).
 However, you might ask yourself: